 Yes, medical professional liability insurers that file proposed rate increases with MIA must notify each policyholder in writing that a proposed rate increase has been submitted to the MIA, that a hearing can be requested on the rate increase, and that the Insurance Commissioner's order or refusal to hold a hearing can be appealed to court.

-Yes, under Maryland law, the MIA must review and approve the medical professional liability filings before they can go into effect.
-The People's Insurance Counsel Division reviews these filings and uses actuarial consultants to evaluate the proposed changes.
-These filings must comply with Maryland laws on rate filings stating that rates may not be excessive, inadequate or unfairly discriminatory.
+Yes, under Maryland law, MIA must review and approve the medical professional liability filings before they can go into effect.
+The People's Insurance Counsel Division reviews these filings and is authorized to use actuarial consultants to evaluate the proposed changes.
+These filings must comply with Maryland laws on rate filings stating that rates may not be excessive, inadequate, or unfairly discriminatory.

-Yes, Maryland law provides that an insurer provide policyholders with written notice of the decision to cancel or non renewal a policy at least 45 days before the proposed cancelation date or the date that the current policy expires.
+Yes, Maryland law requires that an insurer provide policyholders with written notice of the decision to cancel or non-renewal a policy at least 45 days before the proposed cancelation date or the date that the current policy expires.
 If the reason for cancelation is failure to pay the premium, the insurance company must provide written notice at least 10 days before the proposed cancelation date.

 The Maryland Insurance Administration (MIA) will investigate complaints against an insurance company or a producer (agent) to determine whether Maryland law has been violated.
 All relevant documents and information should be provided to the MIA at the time the complaint is submitted.
 At the conclusion of the investigation, the consumer will receive a letter from MIA.
 To begin the complaint process, consumers can:

-File an On-line complaint at the MIA website: www.mdinsurance.state.md.us (Use the Consumer Tab to find “File a Complaint” in the menu on the left.)
+File an On-line complaint at the MIA website: https://insurance.maryland.gov/Pages/default.aspx.
+(Use the “File a Complaint" on the home page.)
 It is important that any documentation relating to the complaint be provided to the MIA.
 Following submission of the online form, send any documents by mail to the MIA: Maryland Insurance Administration, Property and Casualty Complaint Unit, 200 St. Paul Place, Baltimore, MD 21202.

 The Division cannot provide legal representation for individual medical professionals who have a complaint against their insurer or producer.
 We can discuss the matter with the policyholder and answer questions about the complaint process and the administrative hearing that consumers may request if there is an unfavorable decision on the complaint.
 For a full explanation of the administrative hearing process, click HERE.
 Maryland Attorney General's OfficePeople's Insurance Counsel Division200 St. Paul StreetBaltimore, Maryland, 21202410-576-64321 (888) 743-0023email: PIC@oag.state.md.us